TERMS AND CONDITIONS

 12.4 By submitting your payment and other Subscription details, you are making an offer to us to buy a Subscription.
 Your offer will only be accepted by us and a contract formed when we have successfully verified your payment and contact details, at which point we will provide you (or, in the case of a gift Subscription, the recipient of the gift) with access to the Subscription.
 You will receive written confirmation when your Subscription offer has been accepted (beginning the fulfilment of a Subscription does not signify acceptance).

-12.5 At the end of your Subscription, if you choose not to renew, you will lose access to the publication’s catalogue, and will need to subscribe again in order to regain your access.
+12.6 At the end of a Manual Renewal Subscription, or upon terminating any other Subscription in accordance with clause 14, if you choose not to renew, you will lose access to the publication’s catalogue, and will need to subscribe again in order to regain your access.

 13. PRINT DELIVERY SUBSCRIPTIONS